 - Create %’s of totals

 - Segment data by date, the user, or other variable and calculate totals

 - Organize data into columns and rows with automatic calculations that would otherwise be impossible with Excel

 Alternatives to Excel pivot tables

-Building a pivot table in Kohezion’s online database software is not complicated, nor is it time-consuming.
-In fact, it can be done in minutes compared to the time it would take you to build it manually or in Excel.
+Building a pivot table in Kohezion’s online database application is not complicated, nor is it time-consuming.
+Besides Kohezion there are over forty database application software that you can choose from today.
+In fact, building a pivot table in most database applications can be done in minutes compared to the time it would take you to build it manually or in Excel.
 But most importantly, as with any enterprise SaaS software, it has the inherent user rights which ensure your database is only edited by those that should, ensuring the accuracy of your pivot tables and reports.

 How to create a pivot table in Kohezion